Start seeing your outdoor space as an ecosystem rather than a garden

 Traditional “Bad Bugs”

 Most “bad bugs” are labelled so, because they feed on, and damage plants in the garden.
 They are usually sap sucking insects, or leaf chewing insects.
 This damage weakens the plant, reduces the potential yield and may even kill the plant.
 Sap sucking insects can also transfer diseases such as mosaic virus between plants.
-Some of these bad bugs include:
+Some of these bad bugs are:

 Earwigs

 Earwigs chew holes in leaves.
 They cause damage especially to fresh young fruit tree leaves in spring.
 They also have a liking for bean seedlings, lettuces and broad beans.
-We’ve outlined some traditional earwig control methods in a blog post.
+I’ve outlined some traditional earwig control methods in a blog post.

 Earwigs are also the great decomposers in the garden and as discussed below this is a silver lining to a perceived problem.